Series: Usborne Modern Classics

 “I don’t think nineteen and thirty-eight are so far apart.
 My grandpa was twenty-eight years older than my grandma.”
 I picture us at Alex’s sister’s wedding in Salt Lake, him telling everyone I’m his date and how we met on the train.
 It’s not disloyal to Christopher to think this, because Christopher is like a dream, and I need to think about my real and actual future.
 Alex’s sister’s wedding would be colourful and festive with dancing, a perfect place for romance.
 “Are there going to be Mexican wedding cookies?”

 “Those cookies rolled in powdered sugar?
 One of my mother’s boyfriends made those once.
 They’re good.”
 His face is blank.
 “At your sister’s wedding?”

 “Oh.
 I don’t know.”
 He pulls out his magazine again, turns away.

 “I thought since they were called that, they’d be served at a Mexican wedding.”

 “I see.”
 I look out the window.
 The winter sun has come up, flat, grey dawn creeping over the landscape.
 When we pass dark clumps of trees, so slowly, I can see my reflection.
 I’m still pretty, even after being on a train all night.
 Alex’s reflection is behind mine.
 I imagine our reflections bending towards each other, his smiling at mine so I can see those lines around his eyes again.
 To the window, I say, “I just don’t think nineteen years is that big of a gap.”

 He quietly flips his pages.

 Jill's life lost all meaning when her dad died.
-Friends, boyfriend, college – nothing matters any more.
-Then her mom drops a bombshell: she's going to adopt a baby.
+Friends, boyfriends, college – nothing matters any more.
+Then her mother drops a bombshell.
+She's going to adopt a baby.

 Mandy is desperate for her life to change.
 Seventeen, pregnant and leaving home, she is sure of only one thing – her baby must never have a life like hers, whatever it takes.